polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 ## Build Your New Module

-At a high level, the a Substrate Runtime Module can be broken down into 5
+At a high level, a Substrate Runtime Module can be broken down into five
 sections:

 ```rust